At face value, annuities offer a solid deal: guaranteed income for life. But they are not the most straightforward of products.

 But withdrawals from annuities get a different tax treatment than regular investments.

 In a deferred annuity, "If I'm in the first period, the accumulation period, and I pull money out, it's LIFO -- last in, first out.
 So what I'm withdrawing first is interest.
-So it's 100 percent taxable income: no capital gains rate, no preferred dividend rate," says Mark LaSpisa, CFP with Vermillion Financial Advisors in South Barrington, Ill.
+So it's 100 percent taxable income: no capital gains rate, no preferred dividend rate," says Mark LaSpisa, a certified financial planner with Vermillion Financial Advisors in South Barrington, Illinois.

 After annuitization, the income investors receive is taxed slightly differently.
 Part of the payment is considered return of principal, so it is untaxed.

-As for the earnings: "Part will be considered income and part will be considered capital gains.
-That is where you come up with this blended (tax) rate on the payment that you get," says LaSpisa.
+As for the earnings: "Part will be considered income and part will be considered capital gains," says LaSpisa.